byu-magicc/fcu_sim/README.md

 This is a metapackage.
 The packages are organized as follows:

-* rotor_gazebo is the meat of the package.
-Most of the configuration for the simulation is found in rotor_gazebo.
+* fcu_sim is the meat of the package.
+Most of the configuration for the simulation is found in fcu_sim.
 The subfolder organization is a bit cryptic.
 Here is how it is organized, besides what is obvious.

 	** meshes:  the meshes folder contains the 3D geometry for displaying multirotors.
 Since the original file was based on Ascending Tech MAV's the Pelican, Hummingbird, and Firefly have been programmed in.
 The shredder model uses the Firefly, even though Shredder is quite a bit larger than the Firefly, and is also a Hex + configuration instead of a Hex X like the Firefly.
 It just works for now.